aosabook/500lines/template-engine/chapter.md

 This works, but we have a mess on our hands.
 The HTML is in multiple string constants embedded in our application code.
-The logic of the page is hard to see because the static text is broken into separate pieces, and the details of how data is formatted is lost in the Python code.
+The logic of the page is hard to see because the static text is broken into separate pieces.
+The details of how data is formatted is lost in the Python code.
 In order to modify the HTML page, our front-end designer would need to be able to edit Python code to make HTML changes.
-Imagine what the code would look like if the page were ten (or one hundred!) times more complicated; it quickly becomes unworkable.
+Imagine what the code would look like if the page were ten (or one hundred!) times more complicated; it would quickly become unworkable.

 ## Templates